Impossible measurements revisited: Introduction

-\paragraph{Introduction.---} The violation of the Bell inequality by entangled quantum states~\cite{Aspect:1982} rules out~\footnote{Under reasonable assumptions, that one could nonetheless question.} \emph{local} hidden variable models~\cite{Bell:1964kc}.
-In this sense quantum theory is non-local.
-However, as is well-known, entanglement does not allow for instantaneous signalling; Beolagh's (receiver) marginal probabilities are independent of Aoife's (sender) measurement choices.
-Einstein's ``spooky action at a distance'' characterisation notwithstanding, entanglement and causality are happy bedfellows.
-Yet, as has been long-recognised~\cite{landau1931erweiterung,Dirac:1933, Hellwig:1970st, PhysRevD.21.3316, PhysRevD.24.359, PhysRevD.34.1805, Sorkin:1993gg, Popescu:1993xc, Beckman:2001qs, Benincasa:2012rb, Jonsson:2013ikb, Martin-Martinez:2015psa,Tjoa:2018uvp}, the tension between quantum theory and causality persists for more elementary reasons.
-The conventional account of ideal measurement leads to superluminal signalling when straightforwardly applied, in the sense precisely captured in~\cite{Sorkin:1993gg}, to observables in spacetime~\cite{Sorkin:1993gg, Popescu:1993xc, Beckman:2001qs, Benincasa:2012rb}.
-There are numerous examples of signalling in both quantum theory and relativistic quantum field theory (QFT) including, incomplete Bell basis measurements~\cite{Sorkin:1993gg, Popescu:1993xc}, one-particle wave-packet states~\cite{Sorkin:1993gg, Benincasa:2012rb}, Unruh-DeWitt detectors with non-local field couplings~\cite{Benincasa:2012rb} and Wilson-loops in non-Abelian gauge theories~\cite{Beckman:2001ck}.
-One way to interpret this situation is that there must be causal constraints on what observables may be ideally measured~\cite{Popescu:1993xc, Beckman:2001qs}.
-In particular, in~\cite{Beckman:2001qs} they consider bipartite systems with tensor product Hilbert spaces and give a comprehensive causal characterisation of quantum channels, which includes ideal measurement as a special case, separating quantum operators into those that are (semi)localisable, (semi)causal, and signalling.
+The violation of the Bell inequality by entangled quantum states~\cite{Aspect:1982} rules out\footnote{To argue this one needs to make certain reasonable assumptions, which one could nonetheless question.} \emph{local} hidden variable models~\cite{Bell:1964kc}.
+In this sense quantum theory is nonlocal.
+However, as is well known, entanglement does not allow for instantaneous signalling; Beolagh's (receiver) marginal probabilities are independent of Aoife's (sender) measurement choices.
+Einstein's ``spooky action at a distance'' characterization notwithstanding, entanglement and causality are happy bedfellows.
+Yet, as has been long recognized~\cite{landau1931erweiterung,Dirac:1933, Hellwig:1970st, PhysRevD.21.3316, PhysRevD.24.359, PhysRevD.34.1805, Sorkin:1993gg, Popescu:1993xc, Beckman:2001qs, Benincasa:2012rb, Jonsson:2013ikb, Martin-Martinez:2015psa,Tjoa:2018uvp}, the tension between quantum theory and causality persists for more elementary reasons.

+The conventional account of ideal measurement leads to superluminal signalling when straightforwardly applied, in the sense precisely captured in~\cite{Sorkin:1993gg}, to certain observables in spacetime~\cite{Sorkin:1993gg, Popescu:1993xc, Beckman:2001qs, Benincasa:2012rb}.
+Examples of such observables in relativistic quantum field theory (QFT) include one-particle wave-packet states~\cite{Sorkin:1993gg, Benincasa:2012rb}, Unruh-DeWitt detectors with nonlocal field couplings~\cite{Benincasa:2012rb} and Wilson loops in non-Abelian gauge theories~\cite{Beckman:2001ck}.
+Such causality violations imply that it is \emph{impossible} to perform an ideal measurement of one of these observables, within its associated spacetime region.

+On the other hand, there are numerous examples of signalling in nonrelativistic quantum theory, incomplete Bell basis measurements~\cite{Sorkin:1993gg, Popescu:1993xc} for example.
+This does not mean that such observables cannot be ideally measured (they are routinely), only that the constituent systems must be brought into causal contact to realize the measurement.